onlyspencer/Joy-Pi/README.md

         -> Then, put your SD Card in Raspberry Pi and let's start !

 2. Connect your Raspberry Pi to Joy It by the HDMI, the GPIO and the last cable on any USB port
+3. To don't get in trouble, you need to also install some libraries on your Raspberry Pi.
+First, go on the command prompt, and type this :
+        1.   ```python
+             sudo get-apt install python-pip3 # It'll allow to use 'pip3 install...' instead of 'sudo apt get install...'
+             ```

 ## Now, let's start to code